iboyko21/frontend-application-design/chapter2/README.md

 in the input field and press enter, you will notice that the input field is cleared, but no list item appears.
-You can even try logging to the console to confirm that the event is handled by your function.
+You can even try logging to the console to confirm that the event is handled by your function, but the browser still doesn't update.
+What is going on??

 The reason your new todo items do not appear, is because the document object model (DOM) needs to be updated.
 Just adding data to an Array does not modify the DOM.

-Frameworks like React, mithril, and Angular work by introducing a Virtual DOM.
+Frameworks like React, Mithril, and Angular work by introducing a Virtual DOM.
 When your application manipulates components in this
 Virtual DOM, the framework will detect the changes and use a sophisticated algorithm to efficiently update the actual DOM in the browser.

 While we cannot recreate something as sophisticated as React in